 - ¼ cup fresh lemon juice from about 2 lemons

 - 1 teaspoon dried oregano

-- 1 green bell pepper quartered, stemmed, seeded, each quarter cut into 4 chunks
+- 1 large green bell pepper quartered, stemmed, seeded, each quarter cut into 4 chunks

 - 1 small red onion ends trimmed, peeled, halved lengthwise, each half cut into 4 chunks